jameskeaveney/ElecSusTestData/README.md

 # ElecSusTestData

-Test data files and metadata for ElecSus
+Test data files and metadata for ElecSus will appear here at a later date...